medplum/medplum/packages/docs/docs/app/bots.md

 This is the content that was input into the Lambda.
 In this example it will be the `Patient` resource because we set up the [Subscription](https://app.medplum.com/Subscription) to fire when the `Patient` resource is edited.

-### console
+## Logging

-A `console`-like variable that can be used for logging output to AuditEvents.
+A `console`-like variable that can be used for logging output to [AuditEvent](https://docs.medplum.com/api/fhir/resources/auditevent).

 Example: